Variable Annuity Fraud Attorney

 What Is a Variable Annuity?

 A variable annuity is a contract between you and an insurance company under which you make a lump-sum payment or series of payments.
 In return, the insurer agrees to make periodic payments to you beginning immediately or at some future date.
-According to the SEC’s investor bulletin on variable annuities, unlike fixed annuities that offer guaranteed returns, variable annuities invest your money in sub-accounts similar to mutual funds, meaning your returns depend on market performance.
+According to the U.S. Securities and Exchange Commission (SEC) investor bulletin on variable annuities, unlike fixed annuities that offer guaranteed returns, variable annuities invest your money in sub-accounts similar to mutual funds, meaning your returns depend on market performance.

 Variable annuities offer tax-deferred growth on earnings and typically include death benefits and optional living benefit riders.
 However, these features come at a significant cost through multiple layers of fees: